 Consistently managing and improving the overall company business process by the below processes:

 - Analyze & Optimize

 Both BPR and BPM undergo several steps for better productivity of the processes.

 They go through some similar business processes like understanding the existing methods, identification, evaluation, and analysis.

-The main goals in BPR and BPM, are improving speed and quality of the business processes.
+The main goals in BPR and BPM, are improving the speed and quality of the business processes.